0smic/key-logger/README.md

 ## Features

-- Logs keystrokes to a text file, "file.txt".
+- Logs keystrokes to a text file, "key_log.txt".
 - Supports logging of space, enter, backspace, and printable characters.
 - Provides a clean and straightforward structure for educational purposes.